 Because ACT places such emphasis on values-directed behavior while deemphasizing more traditional attempts to reduce symptoms, it is important for ACT-related research to measure potential effects of improved psychological flexibility on quality of life.
 Eating disorders often have a serious impact on multiple domains that affect quality of life (Jenkins, Hoste, Meyer, & Blissett, 2011).
 These can include impacts on physical, mental, social, familial, and occupational functioning.
 Individuals with eating disorders have been shown to have lower levels of quality of life than the general population, those with former eating disorder diagnoses, and those with anxiety, mood, and somatoform disorders (De la Rie, Noordenbos, & Van Furth, 2005; Jenkins et al., 2011).
 The use of a quality of life measure in addition to a symptom severity measure as dependent variables in eating disorder research allows for a better understanding of the quantity and quality of treatment gains.

-Taken together, further investigation regarding the role of psychological flexibility in an eating disorder population with regard to symptom severity as well as quality of life is warranted at this time.
+Taken together, further investigation regarding the role of psychological flexibility, in an eating disorder population, on symptom severity and quality of life is needed.
 Preliminary research is needed to identify predictors of treatment outcome within an eating disorder population and across age groups.
 Specifically, examining the relationship between psychological inflexibility and eating disorders would provide useful information for the interventions selected for this population.
 To date, research suggests that increases in psychological flexibility improves psychopathology and quality of life.
 In sum, identifying treatment predictors will provide valuable information in the conceptualization and treatment of eating disorders.

 The purpose of the present study is to examine whether pre-treatment levels of body image inflexibility predict eating disorder quality of life and eating disorder risk at discharge from a residential treatment stay after controlling for baseline levels and age in a clinical eating disorder population.
 Given previous research it is predicted that higher levels of pre-treatment body image flexibility will significantly predict lower levels of eating disorder risk and higher levels of quality of life at discharge.